-'An Attack on Nature Is An Attack On Us': Here's What The Kids On Climate Strike Want You To Know
+'An Attack On Nature Is An Attack On Us': Here's What The Kids On Climate Strike Want You To Know

 ‘It’s Upsetting Seeing Animals Getting Hurt’

 Annie-Maya, 13, travelled from Bristol with her family to protest in London and plans to be here all day.
-“We’re here to save the planet,” she tells HuffPost UK.
+“We’re here to save the planet,” she tells HuffPost.
 “We see plastic everywhere and all the animals getting hurt because of it and it just upsets me.”

 ‘We Want Adults To Stop Polluting The Planet’

 Imogen is already old hat at protesting – she’s been on a Trump protest and a Women’s March.
-“If we keep hurting our environment then the changes we make won’t be reversible,” the 11-year-old from Chelmsford tells HuffPost UK.
+“If we keep hurting our environment then the changes we make won’t be reversible,” says the 11-year-old from Chelmsford.
 “My sign says: ‘The climate is changing so why aren’t we?’
 People aren’t looking after the world and we need to be careful of it.
 The reports say in 12 years we won’t be able to make the world the same again.
 I learnt about the Amazon rainforest and if we keep chopping it down London could rise to 50 degrees.”

+[Read More: ‘The Earth Is Getting Sadder’: 6-Year-Old Creates 11-Page ‘Save The Planet’ Pamphlet]

 Her brother Max, who is 8, says he wants adults to stop polluting the planet.
 He has made a sign that reads: ‘There is no planet B.’

-“It’s important to let children get involved because – it sounds like a cliche, but they’re the future,” their mum Claire Bullivant tells HuffPost UK.
+“It’s important to let children get involved because – it sounds like a cliche, but they’re the future,” their mum Claire tells HuffPost.
 “We need to educate our young people to make the changes that need to happen.”

 ‘Politicians Should Be Listening To Us’